AndreaVinars/Mesh---FEM---NN/README.md

 1. **Mesh Generation:** Automated creation and meshing of 2D plates (fixed dimensions) with two randomly parameterized elliptical holes (position, axes, angle) using GMSH Python API.
 2. **FEM Simulation:** Batch simulation of all geometries in CalculiX, applying a prescribed displacement to extract global reaction force for each sample.
-3. **Dataset Assembly:** For each geometry, the input vector is the 10D set of ellipse parameters; the output is the computed Young's modulus (from the F=K·u relation).
+3. **Dataset Assembly:** For each geometry, the input vector is the 10D set of ellipse parameters; the output is the computed Young's modulus.
 4. **Neural Network Training:** Training a feedforward neural network (regression) to predict Young's modulus based only on ellipse parameters (geometry→modulus).
 5. **Surrogate Prediction:** Fast evaluation of modulus for new geometries using the trained neural network, bypassing the need for full FEM.